+For the Einstein tensor this becomes $g_{ab}\, G^{ab}\leq0$, and for the Ricci scalar $R \geq 0$.
 But this would imply a positive semidefinite action, and we know that the black-to-white transition region is non-vacuum and can be chosen to have zero action.
 Thence there must certainly be regions in the compact black-to-white transition region where the TEC is violated.

 \paragraph{ANEC:} Analyzing the averaged null energy condition (ANEC) would require one to trace the null geodesics through the bounce region, and to unambiguously identify a suitable null affine parameter.
 Unfortunately, this is one of those situations where (despite recent progress~\cite{null-affine}) these issues are still in the ``too hard'' basket.